-If you’re using WordPress, then you know how crucial finding the right plugins can be.
-Plugins can do a huge variety of things, and some are definitely better than others.
+If you've got a WordPress website, then you know how crucial finding the right plugins can be.
+Plugins can do a huge variety of things on a WordPress website.
+And some are definitely better than others.

 Let's get started!

 *This post contains affiliate links, which means that if you click a link and make a purchase, I receive a small commission at no extra cost to you.
 I appreciate your support!
 You can read my full disclaimer here.

 What is a WordPress Plugin and how do they work?

 First things first, what exactly is a plugin?

 A WordPress plugin is essentially a bit of code that “plugs in” to your self-hosted WordPress site.
 In human terms, that means a WordPress plugin is something that adds new functionality to your WordPress site or extends existing functionality on your site.Kinsta